Why You Might Be Failing at Beating The Afternoon Slump (and here’s how to fix it)

 Find out what temperature you operate best in.
 Adjust the temperature to the optimal temperature if you can.

-If you work in an office, you probably have noticed that it’s nearly impossible to adjust office temperature that makes everyone happy.
+Alternative: If you work in an office, you probably have noticed that it’s nearly impossible to adjust office temperature that makes everyone happy.
 So bring your own gear!
 Whether it’s an extra jacket, a desk heater, or cooler, even slapping some cold water on your face, try your best to adjust your body temperature to make you less sleepy and more productive.

 Watch What You Eat